PCAP Edit and Replay

 Please see this FAQ entry for a list of possible reasons why the import may not be correct or show a diff.

 Apart from PCAP files, Ostinato can also import PDML files.
-Import of PcapNg files is currently not supported - you can convert the PcapNg file to PCAP file using Wireshark before importing into Ostinato.
+Import of PcapNg files is supported Ostinato version 1.1 onwards.
+For older versions, you can convert the PcapNg file to PCAP file using Wireshark before importing into Ostinato.